-The Bates Center is the preeminent history of nursing research center and archive.
+The Barbara Bates Center is the preeminent history of nursing research center and archive.

 Our priority is to increase the understanding of the importance of the history of nursing and healthcare to the development of our healthcare system and in crafting effective health policies and patient care strategies.

+The Barbara Bates Center for the Study of the History of Nursing at the University of Pennsylvania is taking applications for 2024 Fellowships and Research Awards.
+Interested individuals are encouraged to apply.

 Barbara Bates Center for the Study of the History of Nursing